 - Make sure you don’t under- or overeat.
 Without distractions, it can be easy to forget to eat and to plow through your workday.
 On the other hand, having quick access to your fridge, it can be tempting to overindulge and to snack too often.
 I find that eating at the same times of the day and keeping a food journal prevent either of these from occurring.
 Helping me eat what and when I need to in order to stay regulated.
 On a side note, keeping a food journal can also help you track health issues and food sensitivities.
 If you are experiencing any symptoms, you can try cutting out foods you’ve been repeating to see if doing so alleviates your symptoms so you can get to the bottom of what’s happening.

 - Create a space that is designated for you to work in.
 This is the fun part!
 I used to loathe the dusty, bland office spaces I was stuck in (and then supposed to be creative in).
 Now, I get to adorn my space with what inspires me.
 I have pictures, knickknacks, bookcases, a chaise lounge for taking quick breaks or for a change of scenery, and of course, I have a desk with a vitamin D lamp, a comfy chair, and all the writing utensils and books I need to do my job well.

 Bonus Tip for the Neurodivergent: Take sensory breaks and follow your sensory diet.
 You will find your ability to do this while working from home so much greater than when in an office setting.
 So do your sensory self a favor and take full advantage of it.

-If you decide to look for a job working from home, be sure to check out next week’s blog on finding and applying for jobs working from home.
+If you decide to look for a job working from home, be sure to check out next week’s blog on finding jobs and growing your professional network from home.
 And good luck!